 Other financial liabilities at amortized cost are contractual obligations which are either those to deliver cash or another financial asset to another entity or to exchange financial assets or financial liabilities with another entity under conditions that are potentially unfavorable to the Group.
-These are included in current liabilities, except for maturities greater than 12 months after the reporting period, which are classified as non-current liabilities.
+These are included in current liabilities, except for maturities greater than 12 months after the reporting period which are classified as non-current liabilities.

-The Group's other financial liabilities at amortized cost consist of accrued expenses and other current liabilities (excluding withholding tax payable and payable to government agencies), due to a stockholder, and due to other related parties.
+The Group's other financial liabilities at amortized cost consist of accrued expenses and other current liabilities (excluding payable to government agencies) (Note 8), due to a stockholder (Note 14), and due to other related parties (Note 14).